shahrajesh2006/nvidia-workshop-gtc2025/README.md

 Download and Untar the file "nvidia_llm.tar"

-You will find following folders/sections of the workshop notebooks
+You will find following folders/sections of the workshop notebooks:

 dli/1-Intro-to-Prompting